Assignment Writer

 Activity 10.1d Describe what constitutes harm.

-Activity 10.1e & 10.1h Why an Individual can be vulnerable to harm and also describe the nature of harm and abuse of adults.
+Activity 10.1e & 10.1h Why an Individual can be vulnerable to harm, and also describes the nature of harm and abuse of adults.

 Individuals who require care and support are usually more vulnerable because they are unable to care for themselves and require more attention.
 This means that they have an even greater risk of being exploited.
-They may also have difficulty to understand their rights.
+They may also have difficulty understanding their rights.

 Part 2: